Tax & Accountancy Services

 This document acts as your digital identity and electronic signature, ensuring your online tax submissions are verified, encrypted, and protected according to Indonesian law.

 This official document provides secure access to tax services and replaces simple logins such as NPWP + password.
-This offers higher protection and prevents misuse, such as data manipulation, fraud, or unauthorized access.
+This offers higher protection and prevents misuse, such as data manipulation, fraud, double taxation, or unauthorized access.

 It enables you to: